StevenGorlicki/BookSheets/README.md

 * TO USE THE APPLICATION

-On the Right side of the home page, Under Releases, Click BookSheets Release.
+On the right side of the home page, under releases, click "BookSheets Release".
 Then click main.exe to begin the download.

 OR